kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

 Explanation:

-- The "hosts2 section includes the group which we will apply the playbook (defined in /etc/ansible/hosts).
+- The "hosts" section includes the group where we are going to apply the playbook (defined in /etc/ansible/hosts).
 The user, become and become_method options instruct ansible to use the "ansible" account we previously created, and become root with sudo.
 - The "vars" section defines variables that we are going to use in our playbook.
-In our file, we are asigned the "HELLO WORLD" string to the "hello_message" variable.
+In our file, we asigned the "HELLO WORLD" string to the "hello_message" variable.
 - The "tasks" section create the tasks we are going to execute on the remote machine.
 For our example, we are using the "copy" module, with destionation file "/etc/hello-world.txt", containing the text indicated on the "hello_message" variable.

 Next, exec the playbook: